 To serve the dish place a lamb shank on a plate, place red cabbage and roast potatoes on either side or serve the red cabbage separately.

 Garnish the dish with a sprig of rosemary.

 Any left over red cabbage can be frozen on the day of preparation.

 NOTE on Lamb Shank:

-The cut is taken from either the shoulder (fore shank) and arm of a lamb or the upper part of the leg (hind shank).
+The cut is taken from either the shoulder and arm (fore shank) or the upper part of the leg (hind shank).
 The fore shank will include part of the shoulder, as well as part of the leg, while the hind shank will include only part of the rear leg.

 Lamb shanks have a paper-thin membranous covering and a thin layer of fat.
 While a lamb shank is leaner than the sirloin part of a lamb, the meat can be tough.